Mexico City Metrobús

 The Mexico City Metrobús (former official name Sistema de Corredores de Transporte Público de Pasajeros del Distrito Federal), simply known as Metrobús, is a bus rapid transit (BRT) system that has served Mexico City since line 1 opened on 19 June 2005.
 As of February 2018, it consists of seven lines that cross the city and connects with other forms of transit, such as the Mexico City Metro.
 The most recent line to open was line 7, running for the first time double-decker buses along the city's iconic boulevard, Paseo de la Reforma.

 In 2016, Metrobús carried on average 1,152,603 passengers on weekdays.

 Impact

 Line 1 replaced 372 standard buses and microbuses that served Avenida de los Insurgentes with 212 articulated buses that run at an average speed of 20 km/h, doing 60 km/h as maximum.
 Doing so, travel times along the corridor were reduced up to 50%.

-Besides addressing the bus service problem, the BRT Metrobús project emerged in the context of the city's efforts to reduce air pollution with a program called Proaire 2002–2010.
+Besides addressing the bus service problem, the Metrobús project emerged in the context of the city's efforts to reduce air pollution with a program called Proaire 2002–2010.
 According to Metrobús, annual environmental benefits include a reduction of 35400 long ton of carbon dioxide, 9700 long ton of carbon monoxide, 206 long ton of NOx, and 1.27 long ton of PM10 particulates.